Raumanmeri school shooting

 The Raumanmeri school shooting was a school shooting that occurred on 25 January 1989 at the Raumanmeri secondary school in Rauma, Finland.
-It was the first school shooting in the history of Finland.
-Tero Toivola, a 14 year old student at the Raumanmeri secondary school, fatally shot two of his classmates using a pistol that belonged to his father.
+A 14-year-old student at the Raumanmeri secondary school fatally shot two of his classmates using a pistol that belonged to his father.
 The shooter had claimed to be a victim of bullying.
 Due to the perpetrator being under the age of 15, he never faced any criminal charges for the attack.

 Background

 According to a teacher and the perpetrator himself, the perpetrator was bullied in school.
 According to a teacher, this bullying was verbal and included pushing of the shooter.
-According to the same teacher, there were three to four bullies and the bullied shooter was described as physically small, smart, and different by the teacher.
-The same teacher had told the bullies to stop pushing the perpetrator, but they hadn't listened to the teacher.
+The same teacher said that there were three to four bullies and the bullied perpetrator was described as physically small, smart, and different by the teacher.
+The teacher had told the bullies to stop pushing the perpetrator, but they hadn't listened to the teacher.

 Shooting

-The shooter, who was 14 at the time, entered the classroom at approximately 7:55.
-As the morning assembly was nearing its end, the shooter grabbed a Mauser-branded pistol, which belonged to his father, from his backpack.
-It was well known in class that the shooter was interested in guns, and he had presented them to others before.
+The perpetrator, who was 14 at the time, entered the classroom at approximately 7:55.
+As the morning assembly was nearing its end, the boy grabbed a Mauser-branded pistol, which belonged to his father, from his backpack.
+It was well known in the class that he was interested in guns, and he had presented them to others before.
 He also had a Parabellum pistol in his backpack, which he did not use.
 The shooter, who was described to appear nervous by an eyewitness, raised the pistol and attempted to fire at a classmate.
-The gun didn't go off, which resulted in the shooter attempting to fire three times before the gun finally went off, after the shooter had hit it against his thigh, fatally wounding his classmate.
+The gun did not go off, which resulted in the shooter attempting to fire three times before the gun finally went off, after the shooter had hit it against his thigh, fatally wounding his classmate.

 Panic broke out among the students in class and many of them attempted to flee.
 The shooter got up from his desk and made his way to the back of the classroom, where he shot at another student.
 The student fell to the ground, and attempted to shield himself using his backpack, but a second bullet pierced through it.
 The shooter then shot at an escaping boy, but missed as the boy fell to the ground before the shot was fired.
 After fatally wounding two of his classmates, the shooter ran out the back door of the school with his backpack and two of his father's guns with him.

 As the paramedics arrived at the school, the two students that had been shot were still alive.
-The emergency status of the situation wasn't fully understood yet, and the first paramedics at the scene requested more ambulances once they realised the situation.
-The desks of the class had been pushed in a way which made it so that the second victim wasn't immediately spotted.
+The emergency status of the situation was not fully understood yet, and the first paramedics at the scene requested more ambulances once they realised the situation.
+The desks of the class had been pushed in a way which made it so that the second victim was not immediately spotted.
 Both students shot passed away later the same day at a hospital.
 One victim was 14 years old while the other one was 15.